Is Elon Musk's Supercomputer Giving Memphis Cancer?

 Southwest Memphis has been subjected to industrial pollution for decades.
 The decision-making that concentrated industrial facilities in this area while wealthier neighbourhoods got different treatment is well-documented in local history.

 xAI’s arrival didn’t create this situation.
 But the manner of their arrival - fast, secretive, contemptuous of local oversight - is entirely consistent with the pattern.
-A billionaire built what amounts to a power plant in a residential neighbourhood without asking permission or obtaining permits, apparently confident that no one with power would stop him.
+A billionaire built what amounts to a power plant in a residential neighbourhood without asking permission or obtaining permits, apparently (rightly) confident no one with power would stop him.

 The environmental concerns in Southwest Memphis are real and serious.
 They deserve attention, investment, and policy response.
-But attributing them to xAI conflates a legitimate scandal (unpermitted operation) with an unsubstantiated claim (causing current disease), and in doing so may actually obscure the sources of harm rather than clarifying them.
+But attributing them to xAI conflates a legitimate scandal (unpermitted operation) with an unsubstantiated claim (causing current disease) and in doing so may actually obscure the sources of harm rather than clarifying them.

 Sources #